pauljt/BleBrowser/notes.md

 8. gatt server disconnect
 9. rename GATTCharacteristic to RemoteGATTCharacteristic

+## Smallish bugs

+1. Characteristics are not de-notified / torn down when device disconnects
+2. Handling of devices with the same UUIDs (internal / external) is non-existent.

-## Limitations
+## Large limitations

 1. Device associations with web addresses do not persist on navigation, including page refresh.
 2. Not clear how attempting to select / use multiple devices is going to work.
-3. Handling of devices with the same UUIDs (internal / external) is non-existent.
-4. events not propagated
+3. events not propagated
+4. Descriptors not supported
+5. Services within services not supported

+## Weird stuff

-5. UUIDs are uppercase in apple land, lower case on the web, sigh.
+1. UUIDs are uppercase in apple land, lower case on the web, sigh.